Seahawks topple Giants 27-13 to stay atop NFC West

 COACHING RANKS

-Carroll tied Bud Grant for 18th on the all-time victory list with 168, including playoffs.
-Carroll said he called Grant after the game as the two have a close relationship from Carroll’s time coaching in Minnesota.
+Seattle coach Pete Carroll tied Bud Grant for 18th on the all-time victory list with 168, including playoffs.

-“I can’t tell you how much I love the guy and how much I’ve respected him throughout my career,” Carroll said.

 Carroll was also penalized for sideline interference late in the fourth quarter when he collided with an official.
 Referee Jerome Boger inadvertently announced the penalty as being against the ”Seattle Mariners.”